bjeanes/bjeanes.github.io/content/posts/2009-07-04-fish-shell-version-of---git-ps1-function-that-is-bundled-with-git.md

 slug = "fish-shell-version-of---git-ps1-function-that-is-bundled-with-git"
 title = "Fish Shell version of __git_ps1 Function That is Bundled with Git" updated = 2011-08-28T21:04:52Z

+[taxonomies]
+tags = ["shell"]
 +++

-Today at ActionHack, I was showing off Fish Shell to "`geoffreyd":http://twitter.com/geoffreyd.
+Today at ActionHack, I was showing off Fish Shell to [@geoffreyd](http://twitter.com/geoffreyd).
 I was showing off all the cool fish prompt features I had, but pointed out that my git branch portion needed some beefing up, as it didn't show the current mode nor commit shas when not in a branch.

-Knowing that git came with a `\_*git*ps1 ()@ function for Bash that achieves this, I decided to port it to Fish tonight.
+Knowing that git came with a `__git_ps1()` function for Bash that achieves this, I decided to port it to Fish tonight.
 My shell scripting fu is pretty weak but as far as I can tell it works great and I am now using it in my shell.

 Here is the Fish function (I’ve kept the function name the same as the bash one):

 ``` bash
 function __git_ps1